realpython/materials/python-wordle/README.md

 ## Dependencies

-The project uses [Rich](https://rich.readthedocs.io/) for style, color and formatting in the terminal.
+The project uses [Rich](https://rich.readthedocs.io/) for style, color, and formatting in the terminal.
 You should first create a virtual environment:

 ```console
 $ python -m venv venv